nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

 During the Workshop, you learned the following Nginx, Ingress, and Kubernetes topics and completed the following lab exercises:

 1. Verify Nginx Ingress Controller is up and running.
-1. Configure access to the NginxPlus Dashboard for monitoring real-time statistics.
+1. Configure access to the Nginx Plus Dashboard for monitoring real-time statistics.
 1. Deploy the Café demo application for coffee/tea services.
 1. Add the Bar application and Virtual Server.
 1. Run a load test on your Ingress Controller and the Cafe application.